emanev/reactProject/README.md

 Also the application is divided into components.

-Other techniques that are used are route guards and context api.
+Other techniques that are used are route guards, context api, error handling.

 Additional UI libraries are added such as bootstrap, jquery, slider library(carousel), modernizr and others.